-- Displays and promotions - Community groups fundraising (not for profit) - Busking - Community engagement activities (conducted by Council)
+- Displays and promotions - Community groups fundraising (not-for-profit) - Busking - Community engagement activities (conducted by Council)

-Businesses should not utilise a footpath without a permit from the Council.
+Businesses should not utilise a footpath without a permit from Council.

-Community groups or the general public wanting to utilise a footpath for promotions, fundraising or entertainment activities should lodge an application with the Council before undertaking such activities.
+Anyone wanting to utilise a footpath for promotions, fundraising or entertainment activities should lodge an application with Council before undertaking such activities.